-The TRUE METRIX Blood Glucose Monitoring System, from Trividia Health, Inc., meets the accuracy criteria of the EN ISO 15197:2015 standard for self-testing blood glucose monitoring systems.
-Clinical study results demonstrate that both healthcare professionals and first-time patient users are able to achieve clinically accurate results when testing blood glucose levels using the TRUE METRIX System.
-The TRUE METRIX System's instructions for use are considered to be clear and easy to understand by patient users, and healthcare professionals reported good patient user compliance with the testing procedure.
-Additionally, patients rated the TRUE METRIX System as easy to use.
-Together, these results indicate that the TRUE METRIX System is accurate and easy to use, and that it can be recommended for use by healthcare professionals and for selftesting by diabetes patients.
+The TRUE METRIX AIR Blood Glucose Monitoring System, from Trividia Health, Inc., meets the accuracy criteria of the En ISO 15197:2015 standard for self-testing Blood Glucose Systems.
+Clinical study results demonstrate that both healthcare professionals and first-time patient users are able to achieve accurate results when testing blood glucose levels using the TRUE METRIX AIR System.
+The TRUE METRIX AIR System's instructions for use are considered to be clear and easy to understand by patient users, and healthcare professionals reported good patient user compliance with the testing procedure.
+Additionally, patients rated the TRUE METRIX AIR System as easy to use.
+Together, these results indicate that the TRUE METRIX AIR System is accurate and easy to use, and that it can be recommended for self-testing by diabetes patients.

-NICO-3331AUT 12/18 $\mbox{@}$ 2018 Trividia Health, Inc.
+NICO-4075AUT 10/19 © 2019 Trividia Health, Inc.